 - The materials include a Teacher Background section and a Teacher Prep section within the Topic Overview Teacher eText for each Topic (unit).
 The Teacher Background section contains a bulleted list of key concepts and a video to support teacher content knowledge for a Topic.
-For example, Topic 7, Organisms, explains external structures and functions, and examples of life processes.
+For example, Topic 6, Interactions in Ecosystems, explains the components of an ecosystem, the definition of biotic, and the attributes of a healthy ecosystem.
 The video also reviews previous grade-level concepts which support the current grade-level Topic content.
 The videos in the Teacher Prep section provide teachers with lesson guidance and management strategies. - The materials provide a Common Misconceptions section for teachers in the Overview section of each Topic.
-For example, in Topic 2, Forces, the teacher's scripting shares common student misconceptions including the idea, "applying a force will always cause an object to move."
+For example, in Topic 2, Force and Motion, the teacher's scripting shares common student misconceptions including the idea that "temperature is an accurate measure of thermal energy."
 The Misconceptions section also contains teacher guidance to help correct student misbeliefs.